 Tyrone County Hospital

 Tyrone County Hospital is an enhanced local hospital which offers a range of services, including a 24-hour Urgent Care and Treatment Centre, cardiac assessment unit, renal unit, inpatient rehabilitation and palliative care services, day case theatres, X-Ray, laboratory and a comprehensive range of outpatient services.
+It has 30 inpatient beds and 17 day case beds.

 Find out more about services provided at Tyrone County Hospital.